aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 return someStream().map(MyClass::calculateBar)....;
 ```

 Using a name method is easier to test than a variable.
+Also we can write javadoc for the method.
 Why do we prefer regular method?

 *   It avoids hardcoding a named dependency on the functional interface type